Peer review guide

 3. Students complete and submit a draft

-4. Pupils evaluate each other's drafts and give feedback
+4. Students evaluate each other's drafts and give feedback

-5. Students reflect on the feedback received and revise their work for final submission
+5. Students reflect on feedback received and revise their work for final submission

 6. Homework is graded by the teacher